 Non-resident: 10 / 10 / 10;

 For non-residents, the WHT rate will be reduced to 7.5% through the use of a DTT.
+There are administrative requirements to claim the treaty benefits.

 |Capital gains tax (CGT) rates|